Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 The supply chain risk for domestic air cargo transportation is moderate, overall.
-Service continuity and price vary with the production levels and pricing of key upstream suppliers, which operate with a moderate degree of risk.
-Volatile fuel prices have been the primary cause of recent price shifts for domestic...
+Service continuity and prices vary with the production levels and pricing of key upstream suppliers, which operate with a mostly moderate degree of risk.
+A moderate level of supply chain risk hinders buyer power by exposing buyers to...
 Subscribe to learn more.